Northeast Kingdom: Tourism

 The area offers mountain biking, skiing, and fall foliage viewing.
-A rail trail across the southern part of the Kingdom originates in St. Johnsbury on South Main Street as part of the Lamoille Valley Rail Trail; in the north, the Kingdom Heritage Lands feature multiple use access, including hiking, bicycling, and hunting; and in the center of the Kingdom, radiating outward from Burke Mountain, are hundreds of acres threaded with well-kept trails provided via Kingdom Trails of East Burke, VT.
+A rail trail across the southern part of the Kingdom originates in St. Johnsbury on South Main Street as part of the Lamoille Valley Rail Trail; in the north, the Kingdom Heritage Lands feature multiple use access, including hiking, bicycling, and hunting; and in the center of the Kingdom, radiating outward from Burke Mountain, are hundreds of acres threaded with well-kept trails provided via Kingdom Trails of East Burke.

 NGOs

 There are a number of non-profit, non-governmental agencies, that either offer services or promote business or housing.
-These include the Northern Community Investment Corporation, based in St. Johnsbury, Rural Edge, formerly known as the Gilman Housing Trust, ., the Lyndon Outing Club an all volunteer-run ski hill providing affordable skiing to the community since 1937 and The Kingdom Trail Association which builds and maintains the non-motorized recreational trail network in Burke, VT.
+These include the Northern Community Investment Corporation, based in St. Johnsbury; Rural Edge, formerly known as the Gilman Housing Trust; the Lyndon Outing Club, an all-volunteer-run ski hill providing affordable skiing to the community since 1937; and The Kingdom Trail Association, which builds and maintains the non-motorized recreational trail network in Burke.